ofer1992/cookbook/content/journal/Dinner with GF.md

 date: 2025-11-20
 tags:
   - journal
+description: Miznon-style minute steak in pita with smashed potatoes and steamed green beans.
+Tasty but some execution issues with the sides.
 ---
 Cooked dinner for GF.
 She asked for [[Minute Steak]], so I went with the Miznon-style minute steak in pita dish.
 Also added sides of [[Smashed Potatoes]] and [[Steamed Green Beans]].
 Turned out pretty nice, she liked it.
 Still, I felt things weren't 100%:
 - Even though the potatoes ended up tasty, the surface was a bit dried-out, maybe because I left it in the oven? not sure